D3-branes wrapped on a spindle

-In fact we expect many such solutions, differing in the detailed approach to the UV, as in \cite{Anderson:2011cz}.
-It is possible that the simplest such solution can be constructed in minimal $D=5$ gauged supergravity, but it may be necessary to construct them within type IIB supergravity.
-The conformal boundary of such solutions will illuminate the precise deformations of the $d=4$, $\mathcal{N}=1$ SCFTs that can then flow to the $d=2$, $\mathcal{N}=(0,2)$ SCFTs dual to the $AdS_3\times \mathcal{M}_7$ solutions of \cite{Gauntlett:2006af}.
-In particular, it will clarify the precise way in which the D3-brane is wrapping the spindle while preserving supersymmetry.
+Such solutions will reveal the precise deformations of the $d=4$, $\mathcal{N}=1$ SCFTs that can then flow to the $d=2$, $\mathcal{N}=(0,2)$ SCFTs dual to the $AdS_3\times \mathcal{M}_7$ solutions of \cite{Gauntlett:2006af}, including the way in which the D3-brane wrapping the spindle is preserving supersymmetry.